The Horrible Fanfare / Landslide / Exoskeleton

 "We brought them in, and we were going to have a commentary going through the whole album, almost like the two old men in The Muppets.
 It was hilarious.
 A heavy beat would kick in and they would go, 'Shit!
 Listen to that beat!
 That drummer is so confident!'
 But we couldn't fit it all in.
 I asked them, 'What would the ultimate record that ever could possibly be made sound like?'
 That's what they're going on about.
 They're saying it would be like an illuminated manuscript, handmade by monks.
 Or it would be a record that changed every time you listened to it.
 It was a great conversation."

 Beck played "Landslide" by itself around 20 times between 2005-2007.
-It never sounds drastically different from the record, though for a bit they actually used a tape of the shipping news report to begin it.
-Other times, it was more pure rock, just the band rocking, no tapes or DJ scratching.
+It never sounded drastically different from the record, and even for a bit they actually used a tape of the shipping news report to start it off.